Group sues Trump administration, seeks data over searches of electronics at border

 Border agents have wide latitude in searching a traveller’s electronic items at U.S. ports of entry, even if they are American citizens.
 Homeland Security officials have been known to ask that travellers unlock their phones or laptops; some agents have made digital copies of the devices’ contents.

-Privacy advocates have criticized those warrantless seizures, saying laptops and phones often contain troves of personal or sensitive information.
+Privacy advocates have criticized those as warrantless seizures, saying laptops and phones often contain troves of personal or sensitive information.
 The lawsuit cited a 2015 report in which border officers detained and interrogated a French-American photojournalist while searching his cellphone, including his text messages with a Syrian refugee source.

 “People today store their most intimate information on their electronic devices, reflecting their thoughts, explorations, activities and associations,” the lawyers wrote.
 “Subjecting that information to unfettered government scrutiny invades the core of individual privacy and threatens free inquiry and expression.”